Ready to find the perfect college degree?

 English as a Second Language (ESL)

 Students seeking to learn English can find English as a second language (ESL) or English as a foreign language (EFL) courses at nearly every community college.
 Students are typically grouped according to their native language.
 Students are placed in courses according to their current skill level and progress through each level.
-Instructional courses are scheduled throughout the day and evening to accommodate people’s schedules, as most are working adults balancing family and job responsibilities.
+Most are working adults balancing family and job responsibilities.
+Instructional courses are scheduled throughout the day and evening to accommodate people’s schedules.

 IT courses are the bread and butter for many institutions, when it comes to non-degree programs.
 From learning basic information technology skills to earning an industry certificate, there are several courses to choose from, depending on your needs.
 While there are hundreds of courses available, we break down some of the most popular courses below.

-Adobe After Effects – Adobe After Effects is a common software used in television and film to create special effects, online content, and presentations.
-Students typically learn the basic functions of animation, 3D imaging, and advanced editing techniques.
+Adobe After Effects – Adobe After Effects is a common software used in television and film to create:

-AutoCAD Fundamentals – Students learn basic computer-aided design and drafting concepts and skills in a hands-on environment, where they progress from making basic shapes to more complex drawings.
-This course typically does not lead to certification but is rather a gateway course to prepare students for more advanced techniques.
+AutoCAD Fundamentals – Students learn basic computer-aided design and drafting concepts and skills in a hands-on environment.
+They progress from making basic shapes to more complex drawings.
+This course typically does not lead to certification.
+Rather, it’s a gateway course to prepare students for more advanced techniques.

 Bookkeeping Fundamentals – This course teaches basic accounting and bookkeeping skills and concepts using accounting software.
 While software choice varies, the standard is Quickbooks.
 The course is geared toward individuals with little to no experience using the software.

-CompTIA Security Analyst CySA+ – The intended participant for this course will have fundamental skills in cybersecurity and will want to take the course as preparation for the CompTIA CySA+ industry certification exam.
+CompTIA Security Analyst CySA+ – This course teaches fundamental skills in cybersecurity.
+Individuals will want to take the course as preparation for the CompTIA CySA+ industry certification exam.
 By the end of the course, students should be able to pass the CompTIA CySA+ exam.

-IT Support Technician – An IT support technician course is typically one of a series of courses designed to provide individuals with the career-readiness skills needed to pass certificate courses in tech support.
-In addition to technical skills and knowledge in fundamental areas, students learn effective communication and customer-service skills to properly interact with clients, stakeholders, and internal personnel.
+IT Support Technician – An IT support technician course is typically one of a series of courses that provide individuals with the career-readiness skills needed to pass certificate courses in tech support.
+Students get technical skills and knowledge in fundamental areas.
+They also learn effective communication and customer-service skills to properly interact with:

-These classes can focus on a particular skill, such as resume creation and cover letter writing or job interviewing, but they may also encompass the entire job-seeking process from initial searching all the way through the interviewing process.
+These classes can focus on a particular skill, such as resume creation and cover letter writing or job interviewing.
+However, they may also encompass the entire job-seeking process from initial searching through the interviewing process.
 These classes are generally for individuals with an established career path.
-Classes range in length from one day to multiple weeks.
-The classes are very hands on, as students create drafts of resumes and practice their job interview skills with the instructor and their peers.
+Classes range in length from one day to several weeks.
+The classes are very hands on.
+Students create drafts of resumes and practice their job interview skills with the instructor and their peers.
 With the advent of technology within the job-seeking process, new courses on how to “hack” job-seeking and tracking systems are becoming popular as well.

-Lifelong learning classes have a wide range of course topics, and they are designed for recreational enjoyment.
+Lifelong learning classes have a wide range of course topics, and they’re designed for recreational enjoyment.
 Some of these courses include:

 Acting – These courses teach students the fundamentals of acting for the stage and screen.
 Students learn the emotional preparation needed to deliver effective performances in an authentic manner.

-Digital Photography – Courses designed for recreational photography focus on utilizing digital photography equipment and editing programs, in addition to certain techniques that result in professional-quality digital photographs.
+Digital Photography – Courses designed for recreational photography focus on using digital photography equipment and editing programs, in addition to techniques that result in professional-quality digital photographs.
 The emphasis is on learning fundamental concepts and skills, in addition to the basic technology.

 Public Speaking – Courses teach individuals how to become strong public speakers in various contexts, such as the workplace and special occasions.
 Students learn the speech-writing process and practice their delivery of prepared speeches in class.